jayantkathuria7/real-estate-house-price-prediction/README.md

 git clone https://github.com/your-username/Real-Estate-Price-Prediction.git
 ```

-2. **Install dependencies:** Refer to `requirements.txt` for the specific Python libraries needed (e.g., NumPy, Pandas, scikit-learn, Flask).
+2. **Install dependencies:** Refer to `requirements.txt` for the specific Python libraries needed (e.g., NumPy, Pandas, scikit-learn, streamlit).

 3. **Explore the data:** The Bangalore house price dataset is located in the `data` folder.

-4. **Run the Jupyter Notebooks:** The `notebooks` folder contains Jupyter Notebooks for data exploration, preprocessing, model training and evaluation, and potentially visualizing the results.
+4. **Run the Jupyter Notebooks:** Run the Jupyter Notebooks for data exploration, preprocessing, model training and evaluation, and potentially visualizing the results.

 5. **Run the web application:**

    a.
 Navigate to the `app` folder.
    b.
-Ensure you have Flask installed (`pip install Flask`).
+Ensure you have streamlit installed (`pip install streamlit`).
    c.
-Run the application using `python app.py`.
+Run the application using `streamlit run app.py`.
    d.
-Access the application in your web browser at http://127.0.0.1:5000/ (or your local machine's IP address).
+Access the application in your web browser at provided address in the terminal.

 **Project Structure:**